hanya/pyuno3ext/README.md

 PC_NAME should be name of your computer.

+If you want to build for different Python version, you can choose as follows:

+    make PY_MAJOR=3 PY_MINOR=4 PY_BUGFX=3

 After that you can find the following files in the build/ directory.
 * PythonVERSIONLoader-VERSION-PLATFORM.oxt
 * PythonScript-VERSION.oxt